Best restaurants in Winnipeg

 What is it: Chef Mandel Hitzer has a talent for turning odd, unexpected ingredient combinations into something magical—think fried potato salad with nori or Arctic char with beet gnocchi.
 The small plates menu is inspired by regions ranging from Japan to the southern U.S. and the dishes are ever-changing, so there will always be something new for you and your dining companions to try.

 What is it: Falafel Place may have moved locations a few times over the decades, but Winnipegers have been relying on its signature breakfast to start their mornings since 1986.
-The belt-busting morning platter features two eggs and eight of the restaurant’s perfectly crisp-on-the-outside-soft-on-the-inside falafels, plus all the usual Mediterranean fixins’.

 Why go: This low-key Mediterranean restaurant has been a Winnipeg landmark for over 30 years.
 Make sure to say hello to owner Ami Hassan, an ever-visible presence that is affectionately notorious for rushing diners out when they’re finished to make way for more customers.